 What management fees does Twine charge?

-Twine charges an annual management fee that starts at .60% and ranges up to .60%.
+Twine charges an annual management fee that averages out at .60%

 Many financial advisors charge based on how much money they oversee by using a fee-structure called “assets under management,” or AUM.
 For instance, a 0.40% fee translates to $4 per year for every $1,000 an investment advisor manages.
 Management fees, also known as maintenance fees, cover the operating costs of investment advisors and are typically deducted from your account every month or quarter.
 The management fee does not cover the underlying expense ratios of the investment vehicles purchased by investment advisors.